lc3t35/jasmine-webdriver-controller/README.md

 Selectors
 ---------
-The documentation for the selector factories in Webdriver JS is poor.
+The documentation for the selector factories in WebdriverJS is poor.
 Here's an example:

 By.id("user")